nettings/medianet/INSTALL.md

 The script will work without installing anything, but it needs a few shell include files from the repository, so don't just download the script alone.

-Now switch to the "bullseye64" branch:
+Now switch to the "bullseye" branch:
 ```
 git checkout bullseye
 ```